PLANAR MAGNETIC TECHNOLOGY

 How Sound Works

 The sounds we hear exist as complex vibrations in the air around us.
 Our ears are tremendously sensitive instruments, capable of distinguishing subtle differences in the spectrum and the timing of those vibrations.
 We would never mistake the sound of a flute for the sound of a violin, even when they play the same note.
-This is because each is creating a series of related vibrations rather than a single, pure vibration, and the proportion and timing of these additional frequencies creates the distinctive character of a flute, or a violin, or even the difference between a Martin guitar and a Gibson guitar.
+This is because each is creating a series of related vibrations rather than a single, pure vibration, and the proportion and timing of these additional frequencies create the distinctive character of a flute, or a violin, or even the difference between a Martin guitar and a Gibson guitar.
 In fact, everything that vibrates tends to favor certain frequencies over others — this is called resonance — and the particular resonances of musical instruments determine whether they are fine instruments or mediocre ones.

 How Speakers Work